 Each user will also need to install a 2FA app on their phone.
 This might be daunting if they have never used it before—we have some information here that will help to walk them (and you, if you're also new to 2FA) to get it set up.

-While this feature is optional (unless you are based in Australia and integrated with Xero) we strongly encourage you to use it.
+While this feature is optional (unless you are integrated with Xero) we strongly encourage you to use it.
 If you have any questions, our support team will be able to help out! 💬